Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Motivations

 \subsection{Positioning of the Present Work}

-To address the limitations of the "cancellation effect" in PDPs, Goldstein et al.~\cite{goldstein2015peeking} introduced ICE plots.
-Instead of plotting the average, ICE plots display the functional relationship for every instance in the dataset, resulting in a set of curves that reveal the full dispersion of model behavior.
 There is currently a lack of formalised metrics that translate the visual richness of ICE curves into scalar sensitivity indices suitable for automated ranking in engineering design.
-To that end, this work bridges the gap between the rigorous quantification of variance-based GSA and the visual interpretability of ICE.
-We propose a novel \textit{ICE-based sensitivity metric} that quantifies the dispersion of ICE curves.
-By calculating the standard deviation of the conditional expectations, we derive a metric that: \begin{enumerate} \item Captures interaction effects that are mathematically canceled out in standard PDP-based metrics. \item Provides a theoretical lower bound to ICE-based sensitivity. \item Offers a "correlation" metric to identify whether interactions purely scale the output or fundamentally alter the functional relationship. \end{enumerate} This approach allows engineers to retain the intuitive visualization of response curves while ensuring that critical interactions are not masked by averaging artefacts.
+To that end, this work bridges the gap between GSA and the visual interpretability of ICE.
+We propose novel \textit{ICE-based sensitivity metrics} that are based on the dispersion of ICE curves.
+By focusing on conditional expectations, we derive metrics that: \begin{enumerate} \item Capture interaction effects that are mathematically cancelled out in standard PDP-based metrics. \item Provides a theoretical lower bound to the proposed ICE-based sensitivity metric. \item Offers a "correlation" metric to identify whether interactions purely scale the output or fundamentally alter the functional relationship. \end{enumerate} This approach allows engineers to retain the intuitive visualization of response curves while ensuring that critical interactions are not masked by averaging artefacts.
 This paper introduces sensitivity analysis tools derived from local conditional behavior that bridge the computational gap between local and global sensitivity analysis and provide a quantitative complement to graphical methods.
 Also, the methods proposed in this paper apply to any response function, including black-box models and surrogate representations.
 For computationally expensive models, such as those arising from computational fluid dynamics simulations, the proposed GSA metrics can be evaluated using a surrogate model, provided that the surrogate achieves sufficient predictive accuracy to ensure reliable sensitivity estimates and knowledge extraction.